 "It’s a welcome initiative although it leaves you wondering why this hasn’t existed up until now?
 Has each agency and department really just been left to fend for themselves, duplicating threat intelligence capabilities and costs?

 One would imagine that with PRISM-like capabilities and the ‘Black Bag’ hacking tool armory at the disposal of the NSA, the threat intelligence available to the Government would be unmatched by anything the commercial sector can offer, so it’s slightly surprising that these resources haven’t previously been leveraged?

-The context of vulnerabilities is a key factor when classifying the severity of risk; Some Government departments will naturally be targeted more than others, and similarly, there will also be a large variation in cyber security defense measures and security best practices being operated.
+The context of vulnerabilities is a key factor when classifying the severity of the risk; Some Government departments will naturally be targeted more than others, and similarly, there will also be a large variation in cybersecurity defense measures and security best practices being operated.